 Next I flipped it over and rubbed the remaining marinade all over the outside of the chicken.
 After the entire chicken is well-coated with the rosemary-garlic oil, you can cover the whole pan with plastic wrap or slip the chicken into a large plastic bag and place it in the refrigerator.
 Try to let it sit for at least a few hours.

 Prepare your grill (gas or charcoal) for direct medium-low heat.
 Allow as much marinade as possible to drip off the chicken before placing it on the grill.
-Put the chicken on the grill skin side down and watch for flare-ups.
+Put the chicken breast-side down on the grill and watch for flare-ups.
 You may need to move the chicken around a bit until the flare-ups die down.
-Once the flare-ups stop, put two foil-covered bricks directly on top of the chicken and allow to cook undisturbed for 15 minutes.
+Once the flare-ups stop, put two foil-covered bricks directly on top of the spatchcocked chicken and allow to cook undisturbed for 15 minutes.

 This is what my chicken looked like after 15 minutes: